sjbennett123/gloryforthefist/content/rules/formal_magic.md

 The formal magic automatically backlashes under the following conditions:

-·     Any caster is struck with a ranged attack, Disrupted, takes body damage or becomes unconscious.
+· Any caster is struck with a ranged attack, Disrupted, takes body damage, or becomes unconscious.

-·     If any caster cannot speak, move their hands, or easily be in a position from which they could see the formal magic scroll even if they are not currently looking at it.
+· If any caster cannot speak, move their hands, or easily be in a position from which they could see the formal magic scroll, even if they are not currently looking at it.

 · If any caster uses any other game skill other than those required by the formal magic scroll, Read/Write, Wear Extra Armor, or Dexterity Armor.

 · If any caster ceases casting the formal magic, voluntarily or involuntarily.

 · The formal magic components, formal magic scroll, or any target is damaged (shattered, destroyed, affected by an Explosive Trap, or numerical damage), destroyed, dies, becomes unusable, or leaves the fishtail.
 Anything that leaves the circle is always affected by the backlash as if it were still inside the circle.

 #### H. Determine the Outcome

-If the formal magic casting is completed, the Caster must roll the die if required to do so see Table 1-1 and allow all casters to see the results.
-If the caster has chosen Autosuccess then no roll is necessary.
+If the formal magic casting is completed, the Caster must roll the die if required to do so, see Table 1-1, and allow all casters to see the results.
+If the caster has chosen Autosuccess, then no roll is necessary.
 Each caster knows the results of the formal magic.
 The marshal will record the results in the Formal Magic Logbook.
 If the caster(s) wish(es) to perform more formal magics, then the Marshal should not write any tags until it is convenient.
 Perform the following additional instructions:

 **Success**: The formal magic completed properly; follow the instructions on the Scroll.

 **Flaw**: The formal magic completed, but with skewed results.
 Turn to the “Flaw Table” and determine the results.
-If one of the results indicates that any of the components or the scroll is not consumed, then return the appropriate items and indicate the flaw caused these items to not be consumed in the formal magic log.
+If one of the results indicates that any of the components or the scroll is not consumed, then return the appropriate items and indicate the flaw caused these items not to be consumed in the formal magic log.
 If the result indicates that the target should receive an additional formal magic effect and the target is at the limit of effects it can hold, the additional effect will fail.

 **Failure**: The formal magic was a complete failure, resulting in no magical effects.

-**Backlash**: The formal magic was a complete failure, and generated a very powerful magical side effect.
-Turn to the “Backlash Table” and determine the results and apply them as directed.
+**Backlash**: The formal magic was a complete failure and generated a very powerful magical side effect.
+Turn to the “Backlash Table,” determine the results, and apply them as directed.

 ## After Casting the Formal Magic